Gloria (Sam Smith album): Promotion

 Smith announced the album on their social media accounts on 17 October 2022, writing a note to their "dearest sailors", Smith's name for their fans, and sharing the cover art, a portrait of Smith with bleached hair wearing a golden earring of an anchor and pearl.
 Smith performed "Unholy" with Petras and "Gloria" with Sharon Stone as the musical guest on Saturday Night Live.

 Singles

 The first track to be released from the album was the single "Love Me More" on 28 April 2022.
-"Unholy", a collaboration with German singer Kim Petras, followed on 22 September 2022 and was promoted as the lead single.
+"Unholy", a collaboration with German singer Kim Petras, followed on 22 September 2022 and was promoted as the second single.
 It reached number one in several countries, including Australia, Canada, the UK and the US, as well as number one on the Billboard Global 200.

 The track "Gimme" was released as the album's third single on 11 January 2023.
 It is a collaboration with Canadian singer-songwriter Jessie Reyez and Jamaican musician Koffee.

 On 27 January 2023, the same day of the album's release, "I'm Not Here to Make Friends" was released as the fourth single.